Frequently Asked Questions

 Is there a way for others to participate?

-Additionally, we encourage vocalists and string players (guitar, ukulele, bass, fiddle, harp, cello+) to join our community choir and community string ensemble.
-More information about each group can be found under the Get Involved tab of our website.
+Additionally, we encourage vocalists and instrumentalists to join our community choir and community instrumental flex ensembles.
+We also host a Jam Session Friday night of the festival—no performance attached, just a chance to jam and learn with other musical enthusiasts.
+More information about each opportunity can be found under the Get Involved tab of our website.

 If you would like to volunteer during the festival, please contact us directly via email at info@pocoapoco.org